-If you think you have received a Clean Air Zone Penalty Charge Notice (PCN) in error, or have mitigating circumstances that you want to tell us about, you can challenge a clean air zone fine.
+If you think you have received a Clean Air Zone Penalty Charge Notice (PCN) in error, or have mitigating circumstances that you want to tell us about, you can challenge your fine.
 You can do this online or by post.
 Use this page to help you to decide whether to challenge your fine, and to find out how to do this.

 Before you challenge your fine